timothyshull/programming_notes/design_patterns.md

     - Composite and Decorator usage benefits from Prototypes

 ## Singleton
+- intent:
     - ensure only one instance of a class and provide global access point

 - use when:
     - there must be one instance of a class with a well-known access point